 Pregnancy tests detect the presence of the pregnancy hormone in your body.
-This hormone is called human chorionic gonadotrophin (HCG).
+This hormone is called human chorionic gonadotropin (HCG).
+Find out about when you can do a pregnancy test, and what to do if it's positive.

 If you're pregnant, the amount of HCG in your body rises rapidly in the early days and weeks.
 A home pregnancy test can detect this in your urine.